 Students choosing to undertake independent travel do so with the understanding that they are solely responsible for the travel arrangements, preparations and risks, including personal and financial.
 DIS Academic Regulations require that independent travel not interfere with DIS academic courses including field study and study tours.
 In addition, you must adhere to your home institution requirements regarding any and all travel policies, including those that might limit travel to specific locations.

-The Smart Traveler Enrollment Program (STEP) is a free service for U.S. citizens who are traveling and/or living abroad.
+The Smart Traveler Enrollment Program (STEP) is a free service for U.S. citizens and nationals who are traveling and/or living abroad.
 Sign up online here and register your travels and current residence, and you will automatically receive the most current information about safety conditions and notifications for the countries you will visit.
 You will also help the U.S. Embassy contact you in case of emergency.
 DIS recommends non-U.S. citizens register their travel with the equivalent service from their government, if one exists.

 Note: U.S. citizens do not need to register for STEP for travel to DIS Stockholm, as DIS registers all students prior to the term of study.